HubBox Software Development Kit (SDK) Integration

 });

-*You'll also need to create/manage the `<hubbox-modal>` component (see Step 4) or use your own modal UI.*
+You'll also need to create and manage the <hubbox-modal> component (see Step 4) or use your own modal UI.

-Embedded Mode: The widget appears directly within a container on your page.
+The Widget appears directly within a container element on your page.

 // Ensure this div exists in your HTML: <div id="hubbox-widget-container"></div>